dotlang/language/README.md

 2. `x = y`
 3. `x = y + 10 - z`
 4. `x = func1(y) + func2(z) - 10`
-5. `x,y := func6()`
+5. `x,y = func6()`

 **Notes**:

-1. `identifier` must be previously declared using `:=` notation.
+1. `identifier` must be previously declared using `var` notation.
 2. Type of expression in assignment, must be the same as original type of the identifier.
 3. Note that you cannot change current value of an identifier, but you can use `=` to assign a new value to it.
 4. You can use `=` to do multiple assignment if right side is a function call which returns a tuple.
 See Functions section for more information.
-5. If right side of `:=` is a tuple type, you can destruct it's type and assign it's value to different variables (Example 5).
+5. If right side of `=` is a tuple type, you can destruct it's type and assign it's value to different variables (Example 5).
 See Tuple section for more information.

 ## Primitives